tinylog-org/tinylog/readme.md

 }
 ```

-Outputting log entries to the console and into a log file via *tinylog.properties*
+*tinylog.properties* configuration for outputting log entries to the console and into a log file:

 ```properties
 level            = INFO